andrespienizzio/BaSD-2021-Shelbyville-Times/README.md

 * Fixed indentations problems in CSS stylesheets.
 * Changed some class for id selectors.
 * Changed CSS properties order.
-* Fixed other errors in the html found thanks to the use of online validators.
+* Fixed html errors related with the icons.
 * Fixed left align in big screens.

 ---